-An upper second-class (or, possibly, a lower second-class) honours degree in a science or medicine-related subject.
-Basic computer skills, including word-processing and email.
-Access to a computer with internet (preferably broadband) access for the duration of the programme.
+An upper second-class (or, exceptionally, a lower second-class) honours degree in a science or medicine-related subject.

 Months of entry

-The programme is designed to appeal to a wide range of students, including scientists and clinicians.
-Students have the option to study by distance learning or on campus.
-For distance learning students two-week residential workshops will be held in Bristol, comprising lectures and seminars as well as journal clubs, practical sessions, visits to clinical sessions and assessments.
-Campus-based students will attend lectures, seminars, journal clubs, visits to clinical sessions, tutorials and practicals in Bristol.
-Each module will comprise tutorials and lectures plus essays and assessments.
+The programme is designed to appeal to a wide range of students, including biomedical scientists, allied health professionals and clinicians.
+You have the option to study by distance learning or on campus.
+For distance learning students, two-week residential workshops will be held in Bristol, comprising lectures, tutorials and seminars as well as journal clubs, practical sessions, visits to clinical sessions and assessments.
+Campus-based students will attend lectures, tutorials, seminars, journal clubs, visits to clinical sessions, tutorials and practicals in Bristol.
+Each unit will comprise tutorials and lectures plus essays and assessments.